AgileNix/coderslang-feedback/.github/ISSUE_TEMPLATE/00-need-help-with-a-task-issue.md

 ---
-name: Stuck with a task issue
+name: I stuck with a task issue
 about: Use this template if you need some help to solve a task
 labels: 'help wanted'